zypher-network/token/README.md

 ## 🌐 Multi-Chain Deployment

-ZYP will be deployed across multiple blockchain networks to ensure broad accessibility and interoperability.
+POP will be deployed across multiple blockchain networks to ensure broad accessibility and interoperability.
 The deployment follows a strategic phased approach with rigorous security measures and supply cap management.

 ### Deployment Strategy

-The total supply of ZYP tokens is capped at **10 billion tokens** across all blockchain networks.
+The total supply of POP tokens is capped at **10 billion tokens** across all blockchain networks.
 The deployment process is carefully managed through:

 - **Phased Rollout**: Strategic release of tokens across different networks based on ecosystem maturity and user demand